jarreed0/ArchGE/README.md

 The known bugs include the following:

--The splashscreen no longer works.
+- The splashscreen no longer works.
- -We are currently working on this right now!
+ - We are currently working on this right now!
- -Bypass it with the debug() feature: `engine.debug()` after initialization.
+ - Bypass it with the debug() feature: `engine.debug()` after initialization.
--Input!
+- Input!
 Input!
 Input!
- -The input class, sadly didn't have any sort of overhaul in the latest update.
+ - The input class, sadly didn't have any sort of overhaul in the latest update.
- -Because of this there is a few bugs from the previous ArchGE version.
+ - Because of this there is a few bugs from the previous ArchGE version.
- -Update on the way!
+ - Update on the way!

 Know of any other bugs?
 Let us know!